Code Violators

 Driving some of this expansion into the RA and A lands is the desire for less expensive operating costs.
 Since they do not have to pay for the commercial infrastructure (e.g. sewer hookup, lighting, sidewalks) and permitting required for businesses that operate in commercial zones, they have an unfair advantage over their legally operating competitors.

-Friends of Sammamish Valley is supportive of the wine tourism industry, as well as having true production wineries in the Rural Area.
+Friends of Sammamish Valley is supportive of the wine tourism industry.
 We believe that the handful of illegally operating bars and event centers in the Rural Area should move into the nearby Urban Area - joining the vast majority of tasting rooms, bars and event centers already operating there legally.
-Our amendment to the Ordinance proposed that the violators be given a 12-month grace period to move to a new legal location or cease illegal operations.
-Note that King County has already given violators a 3+ year grace period by freezing zoning enforcement while the Wine Study was conducted.

 Drive-up retail businesses need the infrastructure that already exists in the Urban Area such as sewer hookup, parking, sidewalks, lighting, and better ingress/egress from access roads.
 Operating in the Urban Area will help solve infrastructure problems while also enabling these businesses to have longer hours and more customers without the negative side effects of traffic, parking lots, noise, and visual pollution that deeply affect the rural neighborhoods and farm businesses.
 These negative side effects are additionally counterproductive to the local wine industry itself which in fact relies on the visible presence of open lands and agriculture and the bucolic nature of the Sammamish Valley to draw in tourists from around the Puget Sound.